bede/hostile/README.md

 ## Install

-Hostile is tested with Ubuntu Linux 22.04 and MacOS 12, and WSL2.
-Since it uses non-Python depedencies (Minimap2, Bowtie2, Samtools & Bedtools), Installation with Conda/Miniconda or Docker is recommended.
+Installation with Conda/Miniconda or Docker is recommended due to non-Python dependencies (Minimap2, Bowtie2, Samtools, Bedtools).
+Hostile is tested with Ubuntu Linux 22.04, MacOS 12, and WSL2.